 Study any successful person in any industry and you will quickly discover that they are a student of their business and/or profession.
-You should do the same thing.
+They seek knowledge.
+They want to learn everything they can to have a competitive advantage in the marketplace.
+You should do the same thing as a military leader.

 Learn everything you can about your chosen career: the military.
-Subscribe to publications, find mentors, attend events, attend training and become a master of your craft.
+Subscribe to publications, join associations, find mentors, attend military events, attend training, and become a master of your craft.

 Don’t think of the military as your job.
-Think of it as your career.
+Instead, think of it as your career.
 And learn everything you can about it.